solo-fsw/opensesame-tobii-env/README.md

 When you want to build your own Conda environment with OpenSesame, see the OpenSesame download page for more information: https://osdoc.cogsci.nl/4.0/download/

 # OpenSesame 4 with Python 3.10
-The instructions below provide information on installing and running OpenSesame 4 in a Python 3.10.
+The instructions below provide information on installing and running OpenSesame 4 in a Python 3.10 environment.

 ## Installing the environment opensesame4-py310
 The instructions below only need to be done once to create the environment.
 Any consecutive times, see Activating the environment and opening OpenSesame below.